-Using the best estimate for e/m from part I of the experiment and your best estimate of e from part II, compute the mass of the electron, m_e , and the uncertainty in the mass, δm_e .
+Using the best estimate for e/m (mean, std dev, sdm) from part I of the experiment and your best estimate of e from part II, compute the mass of the electron, m_e , and the uncertainty in the mass, δm_e .
 Indicate whether or not your measurement agrees with the known value.